Speech synthesis: Digital sound-alikes

-In March 2020, a freeware web application called 15.ai that generates high-quality voices from an assortment of fictional characters from a variety of media sources was released.
-Initial characters included GLaDOS from Portal, Twilight Sparkle and Fluttershy from the show My Little Pony: Friendship Is Magic, and the Tenth Doctor from Doctor Who.

 Speech synthesis markup languages

 A number of markup languages have been established for the rendition of text as speech in an XML-compliant format.
 The most recent is Speech Synthesis Markup Language (SSML), which became a W3C recommendation in 2004.
 Older speech synthesis markup languages include Java Speech Markup Language (JSML) and SABLE.
 Although each of these was proposed as a standard, none of them have been widely adopted.

 Speech synthesis markup languages are distinguished from dialogue markup languages.
 VoiceXML, for example, includes tags related to speech recognition, dialogue management and touchtone dialing, in addition to text-to-speech markup.